20809216Introduction to Education and Teaching

 Criteria

-you insert documentation of professional development into portfolio (e.g., Dean's List letters, certificates, letters of recommendation, performance evaluations)
+Documentation of professional development (e.g., Dean's List letters, certificates, letters of recommendation, performance evaluations)

 2. Complete field experience requirements